 A grand challenge is a specific critical barrier that, if removed, would help solve an important health problem in the developing world, with a high likelihood of global impact through widespread implementation.

-Grand Challenges Canada works closely with its Scientific Advisory Board, Board of Directors and key experts and decision makers in the area of global health to identify and select Grand Challenges.
-The Grand Challenges Canada Board of Directors approves all Grand Challenge topics.
+Grand Challenges Canada works closely with its Scientific Advisory Board, Board of Directors, and key experts and decision-makers in the area of global health to identify and select Grand Challenges.
+Grand Challenges Canada’s Board of Directors approves all Grand Challenge topics.

 STARS IN GLOBAL HEALTH